Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 A userscript for e-hentai galleries that automates the standard download process and lets you download galleries en masse directly from gallery lists via the three official methods, which include the doggie bag archiver, H@H downloader, and ehtracker torrents.

+---

+It looks like I will have to stress the following over and over again:

+- I am not a programmer, and I may not respond to feature requests.
+- In addition, this is a private script that I was not planning to release and is hence not widely tested yet.
+There will be bug fixes and you need to update ASAP if you are still using older versions.
+- I do not have access to the H@H downloader, so I wrote that feature blindly and also could not test it myself.
+I just found out that the H@H downloader option does not stay free for a week after it is unlocked like the doggie bag archiver, and using the earliest version, v1.5.1, can waste you a lot of GP, so please make ensure you keep it up to date and be careful with this option.

 ## Table of contents

 - [TL;DR](#tl;dr)